mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 myBoolToBool (boolToMyBool True)
 ```

 You will see `True` as the response.

-What happened is that we converted `True` to `MyTrue` using `boolToMyBool` funciton (inside the brackets), and then we took that result and converted it back to `True` using `myBoolToBool` function, all in single expression.
+What happened here is that we converted `True` to `MyTrue` using `boolToMyBool` function (inside the paranthesis), and then we took that result and converted it back to `True` using `myBoolToBool` function, all in single expression.

-Is it a bit nonsensical operation?
+Is it a bit nonsensical example?
 Perhaps, but it shows us how we can chain multiple function calls.

 In fact, the brackets around the first function call are important.